 - 1. Choose a disk that is at least as large as the existing root disk. - 2.
 If the selected disk is not already under VxVM control, use either the vxdiskadd or vxdiskadm command to add it to VxVM in the rootdg disk group. - 3.
-Execute the following command: - # /etc/vx/bin/vxrootmir alternate_disk where alternate_disk is the disk name of the disk that will mirror the root disk.
-(Alternatively, use the vxdiskadm command or the VERITAS Volume Manager Storage Administrator (VMSA) to create a mirror of the root disk.
-These automatically invoke vxrootmir if the mirroring operation is performed on the root disk.)
+To mirror only those file systems on the root disk that are required to boot the system, run the following command: - # /etc/vx/bin/vxrootmir altboot_disk where altboot_disk is the disk media name of the disk that is to mirror the root disk.
+Alternatively, use the vxdiskadm command or the VERITAS Volume Manager Storage Administrator (VMSA) to create a mirror of the root disk.
+These automatically invoke vxrootmir if the mirroring operation is performed on the root disk.